Buying At Auction

 If you are attending the sale please register at the office for a buyer's number

-You may register on our website and then bid live or leave bids online on easyliveauction.com
+You may register on our website to leave bids or bid live by registering on easyliveauction.com or the-saleroom.com

 Catalogues are available on Tuesdays – £1 weekly sale – £2.00 antique sale.
 Both catalogues will be online prior to viewing (antique sale with pictures).
 Pictures and news regarding items coming up for sale will also be posted in the news/blog section.